Must See TV: First years

+Midway through the 1981–82 season, Harper Valley and Lewis & Clark were removed from NBC's Thursday schedule, and later were canceled, being replaced by the Emmy-winning musical television series Fame, which was based on the 1980 film of the same name.
+That series was a critical success, receiving three consecutive nominations for an Emmy Award for Outstanding Drama Series, but losing all of them to Hill Street Blues.

 Success in the 1980s

-Branding the quality Thursday night lineup began during the 1982–83 season, which NBC promoted Fame, Hill Street Blues, Taxi (which was renewed by the network after being canceled by ABC after four seasons) and new arrival Cheers, as "America's Best Night of Television on Television".
+Branding the quality Thursday night lineup began during the 1982–83 season, with NBC promoting Fame, Hill Street Blues, Taxi (which was renewed by the network after being canceled by ABC after four seasons) and new arrival Cheers, as "America's Best Night of Television on Television".
 Diff'rent Strokes and Gimme a Break! were moved to Saturdays at the beginning of the season, with Strokes remaining on that night until its cancellation in 1985 (only to be renewed by ABC for an additional season), and Break! returning to Thursdays following the underperformance of Taxi, which at mid-season, was moved to Saturdays, and later to Wednesdays, to be eventually canceled for a second time by NBC.
-Fame also ended its two-season network run on NBC to be revived the following season in first-run syndication, with a mid-season replacement, Mama's Family –starring Vicki Lawrence– which debuted on Saturdays, moving to Thursdays during the summer, following Fames removal from NBC's schedule.
-Meanwhile, Cheers, which starred Ted Danson and Shelley Long (and later, Kirstie Alley), set in the titular bar in Boston, where a group of locals meet to drink, relax, socialize, and escape from their day-to-day issues, despite debuting with critical acclaim, ended its first season with unimpressive ratings, as the fourth-lowest rated show for the 1982–83 season (74th out of 77 in that year's ratings), and was nearly canceled by NBC; however, Cheers was renewed for a second season, in large part due to Tartikoff's continued support to the show, as well as its slowly increase on viewership through its summer reruns, garnering higher ratings than when it first premiered; but also its early success at the Primetime Emmy Awards, receiving for its first season, 13 nominations in 1983, and winning five of them, including a Primetime Emmy Award for Outstanding Comedy Series.
-Cheers remained as one of NBC's most successful shows on Thursday nights, becoming a top-ten hit starting with its fourth season, and reaching number one during its ninth season, earning 28 Primetime Emmy Awards from a record of 117 nominations.
+Fame also ended its two-season network run on NBC to be revived the following season in first-run syndication.
+A mid-season replacement, Mama's Family, starring Vicki Lawrence, which debuted on Saturdays, moved to Thursdays during the summer, following Fames removal from NBC's schedule.

+Meanwhile, Cheers, which starred Ted Danson and Shelley Long (and later, Kirstie Alley), set in the titular bar in Boston, where a group of locals meet to drink, relax, socialize, and escape from their day-to-day issues debuted to critical acclaim, but ended its first season with unimpressive ratings.
+It was the fourth-lowest rated show for the 1982–83 season (74th out of 77 in that year's ratings), and was nearly canceled by NBC.
+However, Cheers was renewed for a second season, in large part due to Tartikoff's continued support of the show, as well as its slow increase in viewership during its summer reruns, garnering higher ratings than when it first premiered.
+Its first season received 13 Primetime Emmy Award nominations in 1983, and won five of them, including an award for Outstanding Comedy Series.
+Cheers remained one of NBC's most successful shows on Thursday nights, becoming a top-ten hit starting with its fourth season, and reaching number one during its ninth season, earning 28 Primetime Emmy Awards from a record of 117 nominations.